harjunpnik/Discord-Bot/README.md

 ```
 By default, the bot has low privileges and needs to given extra privileges for certain commands to work properly.

-To use the Gif command requires a giphy api key which can be requested from
+To use the Gif command, a giphy api key is required.
+The api key can be requested from
 [here](https://giphy.api-docs.io/1.0/welcome/access-and-api-keys  "https://giphy.api-docs.io/1.0/welcome/access-and-api-keys").
 Replace the next line with your own api key.

 ```javascript